MaxPleaner/step_sequencer/README.md

 This is a Ruby tool to play mp3 files in a step sequencer.

-It also handles polyrhythmic playback and building sounds using effects like loop, combine, slice, overlay, combine, gain, speed, and pitch
+It also handles polyrhythmic playback and building sounds using effects like loop, combine, slice, overlay, combine, gain, speed, pitch, and download.

 ## Setup